Summary

 Notable Quotes

-"Empathizing with product managers is a great first step towards understanding."
+"Empathizing with product managers is a great first step towards turning understanding into bigger influence for product and design."

 More Videos